 1. Change your diet

-Instead of relying on coffee and energy drinks to fuel your days, eat healthy food.
+Instead of relying on coffee and energy drinks to fuel your days, eat healthy fibre rich food.
 Invest in better quality ingredients and well-prepared meals.
 There are places that specialize in health food, turn to them if you cannot personally prepare your meals.

 This change in your stress routine alone can do wonders for your stress levels because nutritious food such as fatty fish, green leafy vegetables, nuts, and seeds are chock-full of the nutrients that your body desperately needs when it’s doing so much.